Massive Dark Matter Halos at High Redshift: Implications for Observations in the JWST Era: Quantifying Uncertainties in Galaxy Counting

 Fig.~\ref{fig:mass_func_for_jwst_obs} shows the cumulative cosmic stellar mass density $\rho_*(M_*)$ as a function of the limiting stellar mass $M_*$ for two different redshifts, $z \sim 8$ and $z \sim 9$, where six extremely massive galaxy candidates are identified and $\rho_*(>M_*)$ estimated by \citet{labbePopulationRedCandidate2023}.
 We demonstrate effects of different sources of uncertainties by incrementally adding them into the transformations, $\mathcal{T}_{\rm CV}$, $\mathcal{T}_{\rm M_{halo}}$, and $\mathcal{T}_{\rm M_*}$, respectively, in the mapping from halo sample, $S_{\rm halo}$, to the galaxy statistic, $\rho_*(>M_*)$, as introduced in \S\ref{ssec:method-uncertainties}.
 The JWST detections are overplotted for comparison.

-The left column of Fig.~\ref{fig:mass_func_for_jwst_obs} shows the probability distribution $P[\rho_*(>M_*)|M_*\,,\epsilon_*=0.5\,,{\rm CV}]$ when cosmic variance is incorporated by volume sub-sampling and a star formation efficiency $\epsilon_*=0.5$ is adopted to convert halo mass to stellar mass.
-Lines with gray shading are used to indicate the distribution, median, and different $\sigma$ ranges.
+Black lines with gray shading in the left column of Fig.~\ref{fig:mass_func_for_jwst_obs} show the median and different $\sigma$ ranges derived from the probability distribution $P[\rho_*(>M_*)|M_*\,,\epsilon_*=0.5\,,{\rm CV}]$ when cosmic variance is incorporated by volume sub-sampling and a star formation efficiency $\epsilon_*=0.5$ is adopted to convert halo mass to stellar mass.
 The results shown here are consistent with those obtained by \citet{lovellExtremeValueStatistics2022} and \citet{boylan-kolchinStressTestingLambda2023} that some data points are outside the $\sim 3\sigma$ range.
 The exact tension level is slightly different, likely because of their simplification in the error calculation with analytical approximations, the difference in the cosmologies adopted, and the difference in the version of galaxy data.
 The point obtained by us from a $z \sim 8$ extreme is the only one that lies outside the $3\sigma$ range, while the $z \sim 9$ extreme marginally touches the $2\sigma$ boundary.
 Other points are all contained within the $2\sigma$ boundary.

 As demonstrated in \S\ref{ssec:uncertainties-expected} and \S\ref{fig:m_star_systematics}, Eddington bias is able to lift the galaxy number by more than an order of magnitude, which may help explain the outliers we see here.
 The middle column of Fig.~\ref{fig:mass_func_for_jwst_obs} shows the probability distribution $P[\rho_*(>M_*)|M_*,\,\epsilon_*=0.5,\,{\rm CV},\,{\rm \sigma_{M_*}}=0.3\,{\rm dex}]$ when a Gaussian random error with a conservative 0.3 dex standard deviation is added to the estimate of $\log\,M_*$.
 A significant shift of the median $\rho_*(>M_*)$ and a significant broadening of the quantile ranges can be seen after the incorporation of this uncertainty.
 The $z=8$ extreme is now safely contained within the 2$\sigma$ range of $\rho_*(>M_*)$, and all the $z=9$ points are contained by the $1\sigma$ range.
 Thus, once the cosmic variance and the Eddington bias are included, there is no significant tension between the $\Lambda$CDM paradigm and the JWST observations, if the star formation efficiency can reach $0.5$ at these redshifts.